 Learning and Academic Work Practices

-Through this module the student will have to start putting into practice the knowledge acquired throughout the program, combined with his professional experience to obtain practical and applied results.
+Through this module, the student must begin putting into practice the knowledge acquired throughout the program, combined with their professional experience to obtain practical and applied results.
 It is also intended to encourage independent study for the acquisition of knowledge in specific fields of interest for each student.
-Finally, the participation of the academic community in conferences, external courses and training related to the field of GIS is encouraged and recognized.
+Finally, the participation of the academic community in conferences, external courses and training, related to the field of GIS, is motivated and recognized.

 The student will be able to choose modules specialized in different fields of application in GIS according to the following academic offer.
 Most of the elective modules have a specific focus on the application of GIS in Latin America.

 Each elective module grants the student six (6) ECTS credits.

 ArcGIS for Server Geoprocessing with Python GIS and Remote Sensing